spatie/css-styleguide/README.md

 ### Spatie-scss

 [Spatie-scss](https://github.com/spatie/spatie-scss) is a small package that is used to kickstart CSS authoring with default settings, mixins, functions etc.
-It lacks the `vendor` and `view` folders, since this is specific to every project.
+It lacks the `vendor` and `view` folders, since these are specific to every project.

 ### Code Style
 - Install cscomb globally via `npm i csscomb -g`